botleg/tutum-nodejs-redis/README.md

-Hello Redis
+Tutum Nodejs Redis
 ===

-Simple Node.js application with Redis as data store to demostrate docker hosting.
+Simple Node.js application with Redis as data store to demostrate load balanced docker hosting with [tutum](https://www.tutum.co/).
 The application has three routes:

 1. `/key/value`: to set `key` as `value`
 2. `/key`: returns the value of the `key`